mlkedziora/bleeding_ice/README.md

 > **Note:** Training is computationally intensive.
 It may take approximately **45–60 minutes** on a standard T4 GPU due to the high number of steps per epoch configured for robust convergence.

+> **Data Note:** Raw datasets are retained in this submission to ensure scripts run out-of-the-box for grading without external downloads.
+These will be removed via .gitignore for the public release to reduce file size.

 ## Repository Structure
 The core implementation files are located in `25229117-Kedziora-CW2-Poster/my_full_export/CW2-Poster/code/`: